 - An ample number of customers mitigating the need for active recruitment.

 - Key individuals are oftentimes overworked, leaving little time for such “extraneous” considerations.

 In this article I’d like to make a few suggestions to health care providers on ways they could improve their service.
 I will do so by chronicling my current personal search for a primary physician in the Langhorne PA area and the various experiences I encounter in this process.
 I will also attempt to focus on ways to simplify various aspects of the medical practice, from my lay perspective, as I realize that unless something changes key individuals in the medical profession will not have time to read articles such as this much less implement various suggestions.

 Get a Website:

-A simple website can be had for a few hundred dollars and will greatly increase your visibility to the community and reduce the number of recurring questions one must answer.
+A simple website can be had for a few hundred dollars1Yes, I am willing to assist you in this matter, if you so desire, but that is not the goal of this article. and will greatly increase your visibility to the community and reduce the number of recurring questions one must answer.